cryptax/write-ups-2018/ph0wn-2018/README.md

 ## Missing write-ups

-- hardware/Forgotten Challenge1 and 2
+- hardware/Forgotten Challenge 1 and 2
 - hardware/Wanted
-- hardware/Flag digger
-- exploit/Al Berry 1 and 2
+- exploit/Al Berry 2
 - exploit/Writable Memories 1
 - exploit/Exit Only
 - reverse/From BlackAlps with <3 - 2
 - misc/From BlackAlps with <3 - 1
-- network/Lora 1, 2 and 3

 ## Smart devices